login

 Napoleon is different because he’s on the fringe of the social circle, yet he doesn’t seem to mind.
 Unlike so many teens who’d do anything to fit in, Napoleon seems casually comfortable with where he is.
 And that’s what makes him, above anything else, interesting to watch.

 Whether Napoleon’s unconventional habits are the result of his genetics or environment, it’s hard to know.
 He lives with his grandmother (Sandy Martin) who has a pet llama and goes four wheeling.
-He also lives with his nerdy, 31-year-old unemployed brother Kip (Aaron Ruell) who spends hours in chat rooms searching for a woman.
+He also lives with his nerdy, 31-year-old unemployed brother Kip (Aaron Ruell) who spends hours in chat rooms searching for romance.
 Later, the boys’ Uncle Rico (Jon Gries) moves in as well.

 Rico is one of those guys who may have graduated from high school but never really left it.
 He relishes his past glory days on the football field and still considers himself a buff young buck.
 As a door-to-door salesman, he has a rather adolescent enthusiasm for selling bust enhancing supplements.